boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

    ![PV Claim](images/deploy/eks/pvclaim.png)

 6. After connecting with your cluster, deploy the latest Nginx ingress controller to your cluster using the following command.

     ```sh
     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.2.0/deploy/static/provider/aws/deploy.yaml
     ```
-7. Enter the variable information needed for complete the auto deployment in <b>deploy_aks.yaml</b> file as shown below.
+7. EEnter the variable information needed to complete the auto-deployment in **deploy_eks.yaml** file, as shown in the following image.

-    * Enter the Bold BI licence key, user and database server details.
+    * Enter the Bold BI license key, user, and database server details.

         ![Licence-and-User-Details](images/deploy/eks/licence-and-user-details.png)

-        ## Environment variables details for configuring `Application Startup` in backend
+        ## Environment variables details for configuring `Application Startup` in the backend.

         | Name                          |Required| Description   |
         | -------------                 |----------| ------------- |